 This wine flight would be an excellent follow-up to the last one, helping you refine your palate and detect the effect of oak aging in red wines.
 These will have less of a contrast, given that most red wines are aged in oak for some length of time.
 This wine flight will help you pick out the effects of this aging over the whole spectrum.

 For this wine flight, it’s easiest to go with wines that use the length of oak-aging as part of their classification system.
-Tempranillos from Spain are a great example.
+Tempranillos from Spain is a great example.
 You can progress through Rioja Vin Joven, Rioja Crianza, Rioja Reserva, and then finally Rioja Gran Reserva to experience least oaking to most oaking.

 If you’re learning to identify oak-aging, we recommend working your way through these a few times, taking notes, and practicing.
-If you want to test yourself, you can have a friend set up a blind tasting and see if you can put the wines in the right order.
+If you want to test yourself, you can have a friend set up a blind tasting and see if you can put the wines in the correct order.
 Note that this may take some practice, but relax and enjoy the process.
 Practice will make perfect.

 5. Learning to Taste Tannins

-Tannins are what give wine a dry, astringent quality.
+Tannins are what give the wine a dry, astringent quality.
 Many people think red wines have tannins and white wines do not, but this isn’t true.
 White wines do have tannins, just not as many.
 Red wines have a lot more tannins because they spend so much more time in contact with the grape skins than white wines do.
 This extra time allows the tannins in the skin to dissolve in the water and alcohol.

 This wine flight will help you learn to taste tannins using a spectrum of red wines that range from light to bold.
 Start with a light-bodied red wine like Pinot Noir, then a medium-bodied red like a Cabernet Franc or Sangiovese.
 Finish with bolder reds, like Cabernet Sauvignons and Syrahs.
-Here’s a wonderful chart to illustrate the full spectrum of red wines and guide you.
+Here’s a beautiful chart to illustrate the full spectrum of red wines and guide you.

 6. Young vs. Aged Wines

-Once again, we recommend choosing young and aged Port wines from the same winery so that each wine began on the same footing.
+Once again, we recommend choosing young and aged Port wines from the same winery so that each wine begins on the same footing.
 They’ll be from the same grapes and grown in the same soil for best comparison.
 Note the changes in color, sweetness, and richness of the flavors.
 A lot of the subtler flavors in the young Port will intensify over time.

 7. Champagne vs. Prosecco